 Many folks underestimate the power of loose change.

-There’ve been many times in the past when loose change in our household came to our rescue.
+There have been many times in the past when loose change in our household came to our rescue.
 You can keep your loose change in a special jar labelled “Emergency Fund”.

 If this method isn’t your preference, sign up for Acorns where it’ll round up any loose change electronically and invest it for you.